logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/user-interface-actions/window/check-controls-matched.md

 ## Description

 Check that all defined controls in an interface entity match the controls in a window of the AUT.
-Result is Passed ifall the specified controls match; otherwise Failed.
+Result is Passed if all the specified controls match; otherwise Failed.

 ## Arguments